Building And Testing FastAPI CRUD APIs With Pytest (Hands-On Tutorial)

 Documenting Your Rest API with Swagger and OpenAPI

-What good is an API if others (consumers) don’t know how to use it?
+What good is an API if consumers don’t know how to use it?

 Documentation is very important, and personally, I’m a big fan of the FastAPI documentation itself.